Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_2.md

 #### Description

 The first step in setting up the drivetrain subsystem is to store the motors as instance attributes.
-This will allow use to use them in other methods within this class and extract data from them at any time.
+This will allow us to use them in other methods within this class and extract data from them at any time.
 We specifically use instance attributes because we want to be able to create our drivetrain using the specific motors that exist on our physical robot - we could use a different manufacturer's motors on a different robot.

 #### Preexisting Assets